gjbex/worker/README.md

 Changes
 -------
+Changed in version 1.6.1
+  * bug fix for absolute paths of prologue/epilogue files

 New in version 1.6.0
   * wreduce: a more generic result aggregation function where one can any reductor (think wcat, but with a user-defined operator)